bonabrian/bonabrian.com/README.md

 - `public/share/resume.pdf` - (optional) replace with your best resume.
 - `public/media/*` - store assets such as images and favicons.
 - `tailwind.config.js` - contains the tailwind styles, and modify as you like to change overall look and feel to the site.
-- `content` - replace with your blog posts, projects, and notes.
+- `content` - replace with your blog posts, projects, and snippets.
 - `next.config.js` - configuration related to Next.js.
 You need to adapt the Content Security Policy if you want to load scripts, images etc. from other domains.

 ## Stack

 - **Framework**: [Next.js](https://nextjs.org/)
 - **Styling**: [Tailwind CSS](https://tailwindcss.com/)
 - **Database**: [PlanetScale](https://planetscale.com)